climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 ### How much do I need to know about climate science and politics?

+- It depends on the both the [Solution](solution), and the role.

-- It depends on the [Solution](solution).
-The [electrical](sector-electricity) grid can get quite complicated.
-Others less so.
+- For example, a solution involving the [electrical](sector-electricity) grid can get quite complicated.

-- It depends on the role.
-Being a software engineer or running people operations are more transferrable.
-If you are in sales or marketing, you need to know as much as possible about your industry market.
+- When it comes to the role, being a software engineer or running people operations are more transferrable.

+- But, you are in sales or marketing, you need to know as much as possible about your industry market.

-- Our goal is to document --x together
+As we continue to [document the Handbook together](contribute), we will provide more clarity.

 ---

 ## Fundamental Climate Knowledge

 :::info If you already know this